 Does this mean Binance is not safe to use?

 The SC is a valuable reference for investors.
 It carries out investment education initiatives and issues regulations that keep us safe from fraud.
 “Investors who deal with unlicensed or unauthorised entities or individuals are exposed to various risks, including fraud and money laundering, and may not have access to legal recourse in the event of a dispute,” the SC warns.

 While Malaysians are advised not to deal with unlicensed entities, being on the SC’s Alert List doesn’t necessarily indicate a fraudulent platform.
 Binance is not licensed or regulated in Malaysia, but there are a few exchanges under the Binance brand, including Binance Singapore and Binance.US, which are fully compliant with the local regulations of the countries they operate in.

 But if you choose to invest with Binance through VPNs, you’re doing so at your own risk.
 And the risks can be high – a quick glance of the Binance subreddit shows a ton of threads from disgruntled users who discovered missing coins or have been locked out of their account.
 According to these users, the Binance’s customer support only responds to their cases weeks later, if at all.

 Some US citizens shared that they were able to resolve their account issues by reporting to the Consumer Finance Protection Bureau.
 Malaysians won’t have this option, as the exchange is not regulated here.

-Recently, a Malaysian user also shared on a Facebook Bitcoin group that their account had been frozen when attempting to buy a cryptocurrency with their BigPay card.
+A few months ago, a Malaysian user also shared on a Facebook Bitcoin group that their account had been frozen when attempting to buy a cryptocurrency with their BigPay card.
 When they contacted customer support, they were told that they had identified themselves as one of the “unsupported countries”, and that Binance’s services are no longer available to them.
 The user was not able to withdraw their account holdings.